Melacon/WirelessTransportEmulator/README.md

  * a JSON topology file, with a specific structure, describing the network to be emulated.
- * a JSON configuration file giving details about the SDN controller information, ranges for the NEs management IP addresses and for the links between the NEs
+ * a JSON configuration file giving details about the SDN controller information, ranges for the NEs management IP addresses and for the hosts connected to the NEs
  * the XML configuration file based on the YANG models to be used by each emulated Network Element as a startup configuration and an XML file containing the status parameters of the model.
 These two files can